 Playing Centerfield in His Last Season

-2017 is the last season of a four-year, $60 million contract for Granderson.
+2017 is the last season of a four-year, $60 million contract with the Mets for Granderson.
 Earlier this spring he commented:

 Now I am the oldest guy here with the Mets.
 I never thought I would be saying that with any team that I am on.
 Now this is going to be the end of it.
 I am excited for whatever chapter happens to be next.
 If I continue to play I am going to look forward to it, mentally and physically.
 Mentally I am still excited to come every day.
 Hopefully the opportunity presents itself for me after this.
 If not, it has been a great run, I have enjoyed it, and there will be some other things I will enjoy doing as well.